hubleto/developer/book/content/pages/loader.md

 ## Routing

 The Loader class will allow you to set URLs to your Controllers through you desired routes.
-In the `init()` method of a Loader class, the Router class' `httpGet()` method adds URLs to existing URLs from all Loader classes within Ceremony CRM.
+In the `init()` method of a Loader class, the Router class's `httpGet()` method adds URLs to existing URLs from all Loader classes within Ceremony CRM.
 For safe and correct routing please check out other Loader classes within Ceremony CRM and their routes.

 Creating routes follows this pattern: